 Respite care is a common way to clear your head and replenish the mind.
 Respite care simply means taking a break from your duties while someone else takes care of your patient.
 This isn't always the easiest or cheapest solution, but should be done whenever possible.

 If you can entrust a family member or friend to take care of your patient, that's great.
 However, many people don't have that luxury, but there are other options.
-Long-term care facilities such as nursing homes or assisted living facilities will often temporarily accept patients for this very reason.
+Long-term care facilities such as nursing homes, assisted living facilities, or senior living homes will often temporarily accept patients for this very reason.
 Check with facilities in your area for more details.
 Depending on the circumstances, a medical alert device by electronic caregiver may provide some peace of mind while taking a break.

 Take time every day to do something you enjoy that doesn't involve your patient.
 Everyone deserves to have some "me time" even if it is just for a few minutes.
 This could be anything from taking a warm relaxing bath, to a walk around the neighborhood.
 Just do whatever relaxes you.
 Make it something you look forward to every day and don't skip out on it.